LABARUM GUARD

 Original ancient histories by Lucius Caecilius Firmianus Lactantius [315], Eusebius of Pamphili, Bishop of Caesera [330] and Salminius Hermias Sozomen [443]

 The Labarum Guard is a service arm of the Order of Centurions, a religious Christian fellowship.
 The name Labarum Guard was selected in memory of the band of guards formed by Emperor Saint Constantine the Great.
-On 28 October MMV, the anniversary of the Battle of Saxa Ruba, the Labrarum Gauard was activated by Legion orders, and dedicated in service of the Church.
+On 28 October MMV, the anniversary of the Battle of Saxa Rubra, the Labrarum Guard was activated by Legion orders, and dedicated in service of the Church.

 Ruben - Constantine's Conversion